shubham-naithani/devbhoomi-opticals-be/docs/PRE_LAUNCH_TEST_CHECKLIST.md

 - [ ] Slow/unstable network (throttle in devtools) → forms don't silently fail; loading states show correctly
 - [ ] Try submitting a form with required fields empty → clear validation messages, no crash, no silent failure
 - [ ] Stop QZ Tray (or unplug the DP27) mid-session, then try to print → app reports the failure clearly rather than hanging or silently doing nothing
+- [ ] Repairs list bulk/row action shows Activate/Deactivate, not Delete

+---

+## 16. Pagination (All List Pages)

+Applies to every paginated list: Inventory, Purchases, Stock History, Users, Coupons, Orders, Repairs, Audit Log, Error Log, P&L, and the Marketing/customer tabs.

+- [ ] The **"Per page"** dropdown is visible on every list above, even when there's only one page of results
+- [ ] The dropdown offers exactly **5 / 10 / 20 / 50 / 100**
+- [ ] The dropdown correctly displays the **configured** page size (e.g. shows "10" even when only 5 records currently exist — expected, not a bug)
+- [ ] Changing the page size **resets to page 1** and re-fetches with the new limit
+- [ ] "Showing X–Y of Z" always reflects the actual returned records, not a stale value from a previous page size
+- [ ] Prev/Next correctly disable at the first/last page and re-enable when navigating away from the boundary
+- [ ] Spot-check at least one list with more than 100 records to confirm multi-page navigation still works with the largest page size selected